radu-lefter/note-organizer/README.md

-# Getting Started with Create React App
+# Note organizer React App
+This is a project for the Contemporary Web Applications Level 6 Computer Science Course at Solent University A live demo can be found here: https://orgeton-fc535.web.app/home It requires signup and login

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Features
+- Quickly take notes ducring a lecture
+- Save the session for later review
+- Organize the notes under topics
+- Perform CRUD functionality on notes and topics
+- Write a summary about the lecture based on the notes

+#Usage

+##ENV Variables
+Create a .env file in then root and add the following from your firebase project REACT_APP_FIREBASE_API_KEY = REACT_APP_FIREBASE_AUTH_DOMAIN = REACT_APP_FIREBASE_PROJECT_ID = REACT_APP_FIREBASE_STORAGE_BUCKET =
+REACT_APP_FIREBASE_MESSAGING_SENDER_ID =
+REACT_APP_FIREBASE_APP_ID =
+REACT_APP_MEASUREMENT_ID =

+##Install Dependencies
+npm install

 ## Available Scripts